Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Introduction

+To define $L_c(q;\cU)$, let us consider the bootstrap percolation process on the $d$-dimensional torus $\bbZ^d_n\subset \bbZ^d$ of linear size $n$, and let $q_c(n;\mathcal U)$ be the smallest $q$ such that with probability at least $1/2$ the whole torus is eventually infected.
+Then

-In \cites{BSU,BBPS,BD-CMS} beautiful universality results for general $\mathcal U$-bootstrap percolation processes in two dimension satisfying $\lim_{n\to \infty}q_c(n,\cU)=0$ have been established, yielding the sharp behavior of $q_c(n)$ as $n\to \infty$ and of $L_c(q,\cU)$ and $\t(A,\cU)$ as $q\to 0$.
+\end{definition} In \cites{BSU,BBPS,BD-CMS} beautiful universality results for general $\mathcal U$-bootstrap percolation processes in two dimensions satisfying $q_c(\cU)=0$ have been established, yielding in particular the sharp scaling behaviour of $T_c(q;\cU), L_c(q;\cU)$ as $q\to 0$.
 For a nice review of these results we refer the reader to \cite{Robsurvey}*{Section 1}.
+It follows in particular \cite{BD-CMS}*{Theorems 1.4, 1.5} that in two dimensions